Psychological adaptation: Psychological adaptation in males

 Women find humorous men more attractive.

 Humour

 It has been researched that humour is sexually selected and acts as a fitness indicator.
-According to this research it was concluded the production of humour increases mate value in men, and some women seek men with a good sense of humour.
+According to this research it was theorized that the production of humour increases "mate value" in men, and some women seek men with a good sense of humour.
 In turn, some men are believed to have developed an adaptation in which they endeavour to produce humour with the aim to attract female mates.

 Historically, men fight with each other as a mate retention strategy.